Pass-through with Price Dispersion: Comparative Statics

 \begin{proof} Part (a) follows from $\phi(\cdot,c)$ being strictly increasing (Lemma~\ref{lem:phi_exists}).
 Part (b) follows from the formula $\tau^Q(u;c) = \phi_c(\mu(u),c)$ and monotonicity of $\phi_c$. \end{proof}

 For unit demand, $\phi_c(\mu,c) = 1 - \mu$, which is decreasing in $\mu$.
 So higher margins imply lower pass-through.
 For linear demand, $\phi_c$ is also decreasing in $\mu$.
-For CES demand with high elasticity, $\phi_c$ can be increasing in $\mu$, reversing the pass-through ordering.
+For CES demand with sufficiently high elasticity, \(\phi_c\) need not be decreasing in \(\mu\)---it can increase over parts of the support, so the pass-through ordering is ambiguous.

 Consider first comparing the same firm across two consideration structures $A$ and $B$.
-If structure $B$ induces higher margins--say, because fewer consumers are informed or more are captive--then $B$ has higher prices at each quantile.
+If structure $B$ induces higher margins---say, because fewer consumers are informed or more are captive---then $B$ has higher prices at each quantile.
 If demand is not too convex (so $\phi_c$ is decreasing), then $B$ also has lower pass-through at each quantile: the less competitive market absorbs more of cost shocks.

 The same logic applies to comparing different firms within a single market.
-We established in Section~\ref{sec:equilibrium} that higher-reach firms maintain higher margins at each quantile in asymmetric equilibria.
-By the ordering principle, these firms charge higher prices at each quantile.
-If demand is not too convex, they also have lower pass-through at each quantile.
+Under independent consideration, \Cref{cor:margin_dominance} establishes that higher-reach firms maintain higher margins at each quantile.
+Likewise, in asymmetric duopoly, \Cref{prop:asymmetric} orders firms by their captive-to-reach ratios.
+From \Cref{prop:ordering}, these firms also charge higher prices at each quantile; and, if demand is not too convex, they also have lower pass-through at each quantile.
 Firms with more captive customers extract higher margins and absorb more of cost changes, partially insulating captive consumers.